kimbjerge/insectDCT/README.md

 ## Additional helper functions ##

- - plotResultsMAMBO.py and plotResultsNI2.py - examples of reading CSV files with detections and classifications and plots histograms of taxa of arthoropods
+ - plotResultsInsectTaxon.py, plotResultsMAMBO.py and plotResultsNI2.py - examples of reading CSV files with tracks or detections and plots histograms and abundance of classified taxa

 ### Helper functions to create datasets for the insect detector model ###